Joe85gr/lookarr/README.md

 - TELEGRAM_BOT_KEY: Your telegram bot key.
 See [here](https://core.telegram.org/bots/tutorial) how to get yours.
 - LOOKARR_AUTH_PASSWORD: Your lookarr authentication password.
 Set it to something strong so others can't access your app 😄

+Optional env vars:
+- RADARR_API_KEY: Your radarr api key.
+- SONARR_API_KEY: Your sonarr api key.
+-
-Rename config-sample.yml to config.yml before running
+Rename config-sample.yml to config.yml and set it before running

 /auth <LOOKARR_AUTH_PASSWORD> is required when calling the bot the first time.